SanjeevaRDodlapati/QeMLflow/.archive/archive/root_cleanup_backup_20250616_091402/PRODUCTION_READINESS_COMPLETE.md

 ## 🏆 **CONCLUSION**

-**The ChemML project has been successfully transformed from a development codebase into a production-ready, professionally maintained open-source project.**
+**The QeMLflow project has been successfully transformed from a development codebase into a production-ready, professionally maintained open-source project.**

 All core objectives have been completed:
 - ✅ Codebase cleanup and organization